stytchauth/stytch-nextjs-integration/README.md

 # Replace your keys in new .env.local file
 ```

-Next you'll want to add your magic link urls to the dashboard.
-Stytch, for security purposes, verifies your magic link urls before they are sent.
-You can set these magic link urls for your project in the [Magic Link Urls tab](https://stytch.com/dashboard/magic-link-urls).
+Next, add your magic link URLs to the dashboard.
+Stytch, for security purposes, verifies your magic link URLs before they are sent.
+You can set these magic link URLs for your project in the [Magic link URLs tab](https://stytch.com/dashboard/magic-link-urls).

 ### Running the example app